bensquire/carelinelive-interview-task-backend-reporting/README-BEN.md

     - How much will it increase the load on the server?
     - How fast can will the reports generate with real data?
 - How much actual data is there to process on dev?
+- What is an acceptable delay to generate the statistics?
+- How many of these reports will be requested at any 1 time?
 - Will the raw SQL work on the production DB (sqlite vs ??)

 ## Useful Commands